tessel/t1-runtime/README.md

-# Lua Colony, a JavaScript-to-Lua source compiler
+# Colony, a low-memory JavaScript runtime built on Lua

 Lua Colony compiles JavaScript to Lua 5.1 source code, and uses a small runtime library.